 your December 5, 2000 letter regarding the hay production loss on your “big meadow” acreage.
 Your claim for the hay loss for the summer of 2000 is 36.0375 tons at $120 per ton (including freight), for a total of $4,324.13.
 As stated in our letter of February 29, 2000, Lost Creek Gathering Company will pay for any reduction in hay production in the acreage you lease from Western Nuclear due to change in water flow of the irrigation system caused by the pipeline construction.
 As stated during our meeting on November 6, 2000, JOMAX Construction will repair the irrigation problems caused by the construction during the Spring of 2001.

-To process your claim and provide you with payment for the crop damage, of this letter that you release Lost Creek Gathering Company, Merrick Company (Agent for Lost Creek Gathering Company),and Jomax Construction Company any additional or future claims of loss due to the construction of the Lost Creek Gathering Company’s pipeline Excluded from the release is damage that could be caused by Jomax during its work in the spring.
-Uonly you and no one else has a claim for this crop damage, that the claim not and letter-agreement
+To process your claim and provide you with payment for the crop damage, of this letter acknowledging that you releaGathering Company, Merrick & Company (Agent for Lost Cre Gathering Company),and Jomax Construction Company from any additional or futurems of loss due to the construction of the Lost Creek Gathering Company’s pipeline.
+Excluded from the release s damage that could be caused by Jomax during its work in the spring.
+Understand that by signing belo one else has a clai damage, that the claim you are releasing has not been assigned or transfeis letter-agrt sus and agreements between us with rct t hmage, and no promisen made or given to youn as set fth

-Upon receipt of this letter with your signature, Merrick will a check for the full amount of your claim.
+Upon receipt of this letter with your signature, Merrick will issue a check for the full amount of your claim.

 If you have any questions please call me at (303)751-5322, extenion 1371.
 Thank you.